Harshit2542000/CAT-Linux-Command-Clone-WCAT-/Readme.txt

 This project is about the linux cat command.I have made a clone of cat command of linux and named it wcat here.

-Here we have several operations that we could implement using WCAT Command.These Are:-
+Here we have several flags that we could implement using WCAT Command.These Are:-

 1.-rs->Used to remove spaces from the given files.
 2.-rn->Used to remove next line from the given files.